beldenge/Zenith/zenith-genetic-algorithm/README.md

    - Picks a random gene index and then assigns all the genes prior to and including that index from the second parent, and it assigns all the genes after that index from the first parent.

 # Mutation Implementations
 The following mutation implementations are available out of the box.
-They are in the package ```com.ciphertool.zenith.genetic.algorithms.mutation.impl```.
+They are in the package ```com.ciphertool.zenith.genetic.algorithms.mutation```.

 1. StandardMutationAlgorithm
    - Gives each gene a chance of mutation (defined by the mutation rate).
 Each new gene is chosen randomly.